 5. Medication Side Effects:

 Some truck drivers may be on medication for various health conditions; others may take stimulants to keep from feeling fatigued.
 Some medications can cause drowsiness, dizziness, impair judgment or have other side effects that impact a driver’s ability to operate a vehicle safely.
-Failure to disclose or manage these side effects can lead to accidents.
+Failure to disclose or manage these side effects can lead to semi-truck accidents.

 6. Substance Abuse: